We love our readers and reward them with free admission for themselves and a guest!

 5. If you sign up to read and don’t show, you won’t be asked to read again

-We’ve had a disconcerting number of readers sign up and then email the day before or of the show letting us know they can’t make it.
+We’ve had a disconcerting number of readers in the past sign up and then email the day before or of the show letting us know they can’t make it.
 We understand that shit happens, but if you flake out on reading, it’s unlikely we’ll ask you back to read again.
 Please do not sign up unless you’re truly able to commit.

 6. The Salon of Shame is a 21 and older event